SanaMobile/hst936_2014_spring/README.md

     10. When you are comfortable that the middleware is working how you would like, remove the lines from #8 from sana.api.urls
     11. Add your new middleware to settings.DISPATCHERS

+The main implemented code by us is in sana/contrib/middleware.